replexica/replexica/readme.md

 ];
 ```

-In this case, you can still follow the Replexica Rule by simply wrapping the text in JSX!
+In this case, you can still follow The Replexica Rule by simply wrapping the text in JSX!
 Here's how you can do it:

 ```jsx
 const menuItesm = [